benSepanski/bricklib/gene/README.md

 ```bash
 fft-gene-6d 5 100
 ```
-You can also choose to run only the array implementation, or only the bricks implementation.
+You can also choose to run only the array implementation, or only the Bricks implementation.
 ```bash
 fft-gene-6d 5 100 a  # Run array layout only
 fft-gene-6d 5 100 b  # Run bricks layout only